-A licence is required from the County Council to erect scaffolding on a public highway.
-This includes private streets where the public have right of access.
-We do not issue licences to place scaffolds on private roads.
+A licence is required from West Sussex County Council (WSCC) to erect scaffolding on a public highway.
+This does not apply to private gated roads with no public right of way.
+Private roads that are not gated, where the public have a right of way to use them, will require a licence.

-We require a minimum of 5 working days advance notice from the date of application to the date the scaffolding will be erected.
+We require a minimum of five working days' advance notice from the date of application to the date the scaffolding will be erected.